Skip to main content

 2. Enable Two-Factor Authentication (2FA) Everywhere

-A password alone is not enough.
-Enable two-factor authentication on every account that supports it, especially email, banking, and social media.
+A password alone isn't enough.
+Enable two-factor authentication on every account that supports it — especially email, banking, and social media.

-• Prefer authenticator apps (Google Authenticator, Authy, or Microsoft Authenticator) over SMS-based OTPs, as SIM-swapping attacks are a real threat in India.
+• Prefer authenticator apps (Google Authenticator, Authy, or Microsoft Authenticator) over SMS-based OTPs, because SIM-swapping attacks are a real threat in India.
+In a SIM-swap attack, the criminal convinces your telecom provider to transfer your phone number to a new SIM card, letting them receive your OTPs.

 3. Be Extremely Cautious with UPI and Digital Payments

 • Fake payment requests: Scammers send a "collect" request disguised as a refund.
-Remember, you never need to approve a request to receive money.
+Remember — you never need to approve a request to receive money.
+If someone claims they're sending you money and asks you to approve a request, it's a scam.
+Every single time.

 • Screen sharing scams: Fraudsters posing as bank support ask you to install screen-sharing apps like AnyDesk or TeamViewer.
-Never do this.
+Don't do it.
+Once they can see your screen, they can watch you enter your UPI PIN and transfer money from your account.

 4. Protect Your Aadhaar and PAN Data

 • Lock your Aadhaar biometrics through the UIDAI website or mAadhaar app when not in use.
-This prevents unauthorized biometric authentication.
+Prevents unauthorized biometric authentication.
+You can unlock them temporarily whenever you need to use biometric verification, then lock them again.

 5. Keep Your Devices and Apps Updated

 Software updates frequently include patches for security vulnerabilities.
-Delaying updates leaves your devices exposed to known exploits.
+Delaying updates leaves your devices exposed to known exploits — and when a vulnerability gets publicly disclosed, attackers actively scan the internet for unpatched devices, sometimes within hours.

 • Enable automatic updates on your smartphone, laptop, and all installed apps.